jayeen28/falcon-boilerplate/README.md

 You can place your client code inside the `client` folder.
 The Falcon boilerplate will search for the `index.html` file to serve the client.

 ## Docker
+Custom network is only required for production mode because development mode will run on host network.
 ```bash
 # Creating bridge type network (if not already exists)
 # The database and the api will be in this network.